Chu Pou

-Chu Pou (303 – 1 January 350), courtesy name Jiye, was a Chinese military general and politician of the Eastern Jin.
+Chu Pou (303 (Note: According to Chu Pou's biography in Book of Jin, he was 47 (by East Asian reckoning) when he died.
+Thus by calculation, his birth year should be in 303.) – 1 January 350 (Note: The Zizhi Tongjian recorded that Chu Pou died on the jiyou day of the 12th month of the 5th year of the Yonghe era of Sima Dan's reign.
+This corresponds to 1 Jan 350 in the Julian calendar.)), courtesy name Jiye, was a Chinese military general and politician of the Eastern Jin.
 His daughter was Chu Suanzi, the wife of Emperor Kang of Jin and empress dowager to three subsequent emperors.
 He was at first a mid-level ranking official in the dynasty but held several prominent posts after his daughter became empress.
 In 349, he led a northern expedition, the first of a series that continued into the 350s.
 However, the campaign ended disastrously after the Later Zhao commander Li Nong defeated Chu Pou at Dai Slope (代陂, east of present-day Tengzhou, Shandong).
 Chu Pou died in shame shortly after.

 Early life and career

 Chu Pou was from Yangdi County (陽翟, modern Yuzhou, Henan) in Henan Commandery.
 His grandfather, Chu Lüe (褚䂮), was a reputable man who served as General Who Maintains The East, while Chu Pou's father, Chu Qia (褚洽), served as Prefect of Wuchang.
+(Note: Pou's paternal cousin Chu Sha (褚翜; 275-341) has a biography in vol.77 of Book of Jin.)
+Before he joined politics, his fame was on par with Du Ai (杜乂; grandson of Du Yu and father of Du Lingyang).
+Both Huan Yi (father of Huan Wen) and Xie An (Note: Chu was about 17 years older than Xie.) had praise for him.
 When Chu Pou first entered the government, he served on the staff of the Prince of Xiyang, Sima Yang (司馬羕) and the Prince of Wu, Sima Yue (posthumously known as Emperor Kang of Jin).
 Chu Pou was Xi Jian's Army Advisor during Su Jun's rebellion in 328, and after it ended, Chu Pou became Marquis of the Capital District.
 He grew to become Attendant Officer of the Household Gentlemen to the Minister Over The Masses and later transferred to Attendant Gentleman of the Yellow Gate.
 When Sima Yue was still the Prince of Langya, he married Chu Pou's daughter, Chu Suanzi, and Chu Pou later became the Prefect of Yuzhang (豫章郡; around present-day Nanchang, Jiangxi).